uct-cbio/16S-rDNA-decon-pipeline/README.md

 Whereby
 - conta.fa: Is a contaminant sequences from the background of the spiked control (if using uct-cbio 16S-rDNA nextflow pipeline this file is found in folder /otu_picking
 - decon100: Is a folder to which the output will be directed
-- otus_prealigned: Prealigned biological sample sequences (if using cbio nectflow, is the output in otu_processing/otus.align)
+- otus_prealigned: Prealigned biological sample sequences (if using uct-cbio-16S-rDNA Nextflow; is the output in otu_processing/otus.align)
 - -e = 250: Align sequences at their entire length. i.e. 250bp
 - -p = 100: Percent sequence similarity between contaminant and the biological sample sequences
 - -m = PyNAST: Method for aligning sequences